 I am sure the mooring fees are a lot more than an average harbor although if you can afford the fees, it seems well worth it.

 I am glad I stopped by as it lived up to its billing and it made me want to work harder to make millions so I can moor a boat there.
 Well actually that may be impossible since I am retiring soon and there aren’t exactly seven digits in any of my accounts.
-The millions will have to come later when I win the lottery and that is when I will buy a boat and keep it at the Pier 32 Marina!
+The millions will have to come later when I win the lottery and that is when I will buy a boat to keep it at the Pier 32 Marina!
 I can dream can’t I?

 Anyway, if you are out and about exploring your area by the coast, keep your eyes open for a secluded little marina like this one.
 Take time to sit back in the open air with sea air blowing in your face, and enjoy the sweet aroma of some good food coming your way.